Zirconium tetrafluoride

-Zirconium(IV) fluoride (ZrF4) is an inorganic chemical compound.
-It is a component of ZBLAN fluoride glass.
-It is insoluble in water.
-It is the main component of fluorozirconate glasses.
+Zirconium(IV) fluoride describes members of a family inorganic compounds with the formula ZrF4(H2O)x.
+All are colorless, diamagnetic solids.
+Anhydrous Zirconium(IV) fluoride is a component of ZBLAN fluoride glass.

+Structure

 Three crystalline phases of ZrF4 have been reported, α (monoclinic), β (tetragonal, Pearson symbol tP40, space group P42/m, No 84) and γ (unknown structure). β and γ phases are unstable and irreversibly transform into the α phase at 400 °C.

-Zirconium fluoride is used as a zirconium source in oxygen-sensitive applications, e.g. metal production.
+Zirconium(IV) fluoride forms several hydrates.
+The trihydrate has the structure (μ\sF)2[ZrF3(H2O)3]2.

+Preparation and reactions

+Zirconium fluoride can be produced by several methods.
+Zirconium dioxide reacts with hydrogen fluoride and hydrofluoric acid to afford the anhydrous and monohydrates:

+The reaction of Zr metal reacts at high temperatures with HF as well:

+Zirconium dioxide reacts at 200 °C with solid ammonium bifluoride to give the heptafluorozirconate salt, which can be converted to the tetrafluoride at 500 °C:

+Addition of hydrofluoric acid to solutions of zirconium nitrate precipitates solid monohydrate.
+Hydrates of zirconium tetrafluoride can be dehydrated by heating under a stream of hydrogen fluoride.

 Zirconium fluoride can be purified by distillation or sublimation.

-Conditions/substances to avoid are: moisture, active metals, acids and oxidizing agents.

-Zirconium fluoride in a mixture with other fluorides is a coolant for molten salt reactors.
-In the mixture with sodium fluoride it is a candidate coolant for the Advanced High-Temperature Reactor.

-Together with uranium salt, zirconium fluoride can be a component of fuel-coolant in molten salt reactors.
+Zirconium fluoride forms double salts with other fluorides.
+The most prominent is potassium hexafluorozirconate, formed by fusion of potassium fluoride and zirconium tetrafluoride:

+Applications

+The major and perhaps only commercial application of zirconium fluoride is as a precursor to ZBLAN glasses.

 Mixture of sodium fluoride, zirconium fluoride, and uranium tetrafluoride (53-41-6 mol.%) was used as a coolant in the Aircraft Reactor Experiment.
 A mixture of lithium fluoride, beryllium fluoride, zirconium fluoride, and uranium-233 tetrafluoride was used in the Molten-Salt Reactor Experiment.
 (Uranium-233 is used in the thorium fuel cycle reactors.)